 Business and Personal Travel

-At this time, the College allows College-sponsored, business-related travel (including air travel) with approval from your vice president/Cabinet member.
+College-sponsored air travel, subject to approval by the area vice president, has resumed.
 Given the successes we have seen in using alternative measures for meetings with constituents outside of Claremont, we encourage departments/offices to carefully review and discuss whether travel is truly necessary.
 Based on your vaccination status, we encourage you to review the latest travel information and travel-related notices from the CDC and U.S. Department of State.
-Keep in mind that any international travel still carries a risk that you might be quarantined or prevented from returning to the U.S.
+Keep in mind that any international travel, if allowed, still carries a risk that you might be quarantined or prevented from returning to the U.S.

 Approved vendors will be allowed on campus; however, they must check in advance with the staff/faculty they are meeting or performing work for.
 The area vice president and department leader are responsible for ensuring they are following HMC’s protocols for safety.
-Vendors must believe themselves to be free of COVID-19 symptoms and must wear a face mask while on campus.
+Vendors must believe themselves to be free of COVID-19 symptoms.

 Mental and Emotional Well-being